ABMI/HapTxPath/README.md

 oracleTempSchema <- NULL

-# table name where the cohorts will be generated
-cohortTable <- 'cohortTable'
-cohortId <- 'cohortId'
+# Use note table for searching right people
+noteTitle <- 'note title that you want to search keyword' noteKeyword <- 'Specific keyword in note_text column'

 #=======================